SilasK/silask.github.io/content/post/hpc/index.md

 Screen is a terminal multiplexer.
 It allows you to run multiple terminals in one terminal.
 It is very useful if you want to run a program in the background.

-To start a screen session, type `screen  name` in the terminal.
+To start a screen session, type `screen -S name` in the terminal.

 To detach from a screen session, type `Ctrl + a` and then `d`.